marin-h/marin-h/README.md

 👩‍🔧 I currently work as a Software Reliability / Backend Engineer using node.js and python.

+🎓 I have a bachelor degree in CS and another one in EdTech.

 🛠 I like scripting productivity / scraping tools.

 ✨ I'm used to working on a Linux machine and regret nothing :)